ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

 ### Options

-This rule accepts a configuration object with five options:
+This rule accepts a configuration object with seven options:

 - `allowDerived: false` (default) Configure whether derivations - binary, logical, or unary operations on values and variables - are allowed at the top level.
 - `allowedCalls` Configure what function calls are allowed at the top level.
 Can be any identifier.
-The default value covers standard JavaScript functions that one might expect at the top level (such as `Symbol`).
+The default value covers standard JavaScript functions that one might expect at the top level (for example, `Symbol`).
 - `allowedNews` Configure what classes can be instantiated at the top level.
 Can be any identifier.
 By default no classes can be instantiated.
 - `allowFunctionProperties: false` (default) Configure whether it is allowed to